PeakIndicators/Getting-Started-On-Azure-ML/Documents/Detect-mitigate-unfairness-in-models.md

 The rest of this module explores the **Fairlearn** package - a Python package that you can use to evaluate and mitigate unfairness in machine learning models.

-## Analyze model fairness with Fairlearn
+## Analyze model fairness with Fairlearn and Responsible-AI-Widgets (raiwidgets)

 **Fairlearn** is a Python package that you can use to analyze models and evaluate disparity between predictions and prediction performance for one or more sensitive features.
+**raiwidgets** extends the Fairlearn repository and provides user interfaces for model interpretability and fairness assessment of machine learning models.
+Raiwidget offers several different user interfaces which can be further explored [here](https://pypi.org/project/raiwidgets/).
+In this tutorial we will be exploring the user interface **Fairness Dashboard**.

-It works by calculating group metrics for the sensitive features you specify.
+Fairlearn works by calculating group metrics for the sensitive features you specify.
 The metrics themselves are based on standard **scikit-learn** model evaluation metrics, such as *accuracy, precision* or *recall* for classification models.

 The Fairlearn API is extensive, offering multiple ways to explore disparity in metrics across sensitive feature groupings.
 For a binary classification model, you might start by comparing the selection rate (the number of positive predictions for each group) by using the **selection_rate** function.
 This function returns the overall selection rate for the test dataset.
 You can also use standard **sklearn.metrics** functions (such as **accuracy_score**, **precision_score** or **recall_score**) to get an overall view of how the model performs.